Rep. William Hungate

 Hungate was the representative for Missouri’s 9th congressional district and was a Democrat.
 He served from 1963 to 1976.

-Each dot in the chart below was a member of the House of Representatives in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hungate is shown as a purple triangle. (analysis methodology)
+Hungate is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1976 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Hungate sponsored bills primarily in these issue areas:

 - H.R.
 15711 (94th): A bill to provide for a quarterly question period in which the …